jakobzhao/geog371/labs/lab01/readme.md

 ![](img/git-command.png)

-Once you have `git`  up and running, you can sync the course material and also publish your own project repository.
-We will talk about that in details in the following sections of this lab.
+Using `git`, you can synchronize the course materials and also publish your own GitHub repository.
+We will talk about that later in this lab.

-### 1.3 Register a Github account
+### 1.3 Register a GitHub account

 1\.
-You will apply for a Github account for managing and sychronizing your web mapping project.
-If you do not have a Github account yet, please sign up at [https://www.github.com](https://www.github.com)
+You will apply for a GitHub account for managing and synchronizing your web mapping project.
+If you do not have a GitHub account yet, please sign up at [https://www.github.com](https://www.github.com)

-> **Do you know the differences between Git and Github?**
+> **Do you know the differences between Git and GitHub?**
 >
 > **Git** is a version control system (VCS) for tracking changes in computer files and coordinating work on those files among multiple people.
 It is primarily used for software development, but it can be used to keep track of changes in any files.
 Git was created by **Linus Torvalds** in 2005 for development of the Linux kernel, with other kernel developers contributing to its initial development.
 >